ashutosh-salekar/test/README.md

 # test
-This is test repository to learn git commands
+This is test repository to learn Jenkins.